Chapter 7 Phylogenetic markers

 Now we need to work with scripts (just like before) to run each step of the analysis.

-• Move into the SISRS folder
+• cd into the SISRS folder

-• Move into the scripts folder
+• cd into the slurm_example_scripts folder

 Slurm is the name of the software used to keep track of all the jobs you submit.

-• Use nano to open slurm_submissions/1_submit.slurm.
+• Use nano to open 01_setup.slurm.

 • Change all the lines marked CHANGE to be relevant to your work.